 Read also: Japan Rail Pass is it worth it?

-As with Haneda, you can also book private or shared transfers from Narita to Central Tokyo.
-After a long flight, a direct transfer from the airport to your hotel will be a lot more comfortable.
+As with Haneda, you can also book private or shared transfers from Narita to central Tokyo.

 or you can opt for a private transfer here: Private Transfer